-All the animals gained weights though the weights gained were not significant (P<0.05) compared to the control.
-Haemoglobin functions physiologically in transport of oxygen from the lungs to the peripheral tissues and also in transportation of carbon dioxide from the tissues to the lungs (Tietz, 1999).
-Significant increase (P<0.05) in haemoglobin concentration observed in group 1 (Table I) which occurred as the concentration of the extract increased may result in the lowering of oxidative stress (Gupta et al; 2002).
+All the animals gained weight and the weight gained were not significant (P<0.05) compared to the control.

+Haemoglobin functions physiologically only in transport of oxygen from the living to the peripheral tissues and also in transportation of carbon dioxide from the tissues to the lungs (Tietz, 1999).
+Significant increase (P<0.05) in haemoglobin concentration observed group 1 (Table I) which occurred as the concentration of the extract increases may result in the lowering of oxidative stress (Gupta et al; 2002).

-AST is an enzyme that is present in high concentration in the cytoplasm and mitochondria of liver, heart, skeletal muscle, kidney and brain (Benjamin, 1978; Ringler and Dabrich, 1999).
-Elevation in the activity of AST maybe associated with cell necrosis of many tissues.
+AST is an enzyme that is present in high quantities in the cytoplasm and mitochondria of liver, heart, skeletal muscle, kidney and brain (Benjamin, 1978; Ringler and Dabrich, 1999).
+Elevation in the activity of AST can be associated with cell necrosis of many tissues.
 For example, pathology involving the skeletal or cardiac muscle and hepatic parenchyma allows for the leakage of large, amounts of this enzyme into the blood (Kaneko, 1980; Duncan et al., 1994).
-The elevation in AST produced by this plant is an indication of tissue damage.
+The elevation in AST produced by this plant is an indication of tissue necrosis.

-ALT, a cytosolic enzyme is useful in measuring hepatic necrosis, especially in small animals (Bush, 1991).
-Since it is one of the specific liver enzymes its elevated level in this study may indicate hepatic damage by this plant extracts.
+ALT is cytosolic enzyme is useful in measuring hepatic necrosis, especially in small animals (Bush, 1991).
+Since it is one of the specific liver enzymes its elevated level in this study may indicate hepatic damage by this plant.

-ALP is reported to be present in large number of cells but is only in a few cells in the activity sufficient to be of clinical importance.
-It is found largely in liver cells and is also associated with osteoblastic activity of bone cells (saini and saini, 1978).
-The significantly high (P<0.05) ALT obtained in this study compared to the control values is an indicator of the toxicity of the P. amarus extracts.
+ALP is reported to be present in large number of cells but only in a few cells in the activity sufficient to be of clinical importance.
+It is found in liver cells and is associated with osteblastic activity in bone (saini and saini, 1978), it means that these quantities may contain little toxic component compared to the control and may not cause injury to several tissues of the body.

-ACP is found throughout the body but primarily in the prostate gland (Muller et al., 2000).
-The aqueous extract of Phyllanthus amarus had no effect on the activity of ACP and may thus be non-toxic to the prostate gland cells.
+ACP found throughout the body but primarily in the prostate gland (Muller et al., 2000) and aqueous extract of Phyllanthus amarus has no effect on the activity of ACP on these doses.

-The HDL major function is to remove unesterified cholesterol where it may have accumulated in cell membranes and plasma lipoproteins and transport it to the liver where after degradation is utilized for among other things, synthesis of the bile acids (Guyton, 1981).
-However LDL transports cholesterol to tissues where it may be needed for membrane structure or conversion into various metabolites such as steroid hormones (Gurr and Harwood, 1991).
-There were slight increases in HDL and LDL in tests animals compared to the control animals but these increases were not significant (P>0.05).
-This indicates that P. amarus has no negative impact on HDL and LDL levels in the test animals at this level of administration.
+HDL major function is to remove unesterified cholesterol where it may have accumulated in cell membranes and plasma lipoprotein and transport it to the liver where it can be degraded and utilized for among other things the synthesis of the bile acids (Guyton, 1981) while LDL transports cholesterol to tissues where it may be needed for membrane structure or conversion into various metabolites such as steroid hormones (Gurr and Harwood, 1991).
+There were slight increases in HDL and LDL tests compared to the control animals but these increases were not significant (P<0.05).
+This indicates that P. amarus has no negative impact on HDL and LDL levels in the test animals.